Can't Deny Me

 "Can't Deny Me" is a song by the American alternative rock band Pearl Jam.
 The song was released on March 10, 2018, as a digital download exclusively on Pearl Jam's Ten Club fan club, and was released as a single via streaming and digital download on March 12, 2018.
 "Can't Deny Me" peaked at No. 11 on Billboards Mainstream Rock chart.
 Originally announced as a track from the band's then-untitled forthcoming album, the song was left off Gigaton (2020).

 Release

 Pearl Jam posted a 25-second preview of "Can't Deny Me" on Twitter on March 10, 2018.
 The song was released as a surprise download to Pearl Jam's Ten Club members on the same day.
-It was also streamed on Sirius XM's Pearl Jam Radio.
+It was also streamed on SiriusXM's Pearl Jam Radio.
 On March 12, 2018, the single was made available for streaming and digital download.
 The song was uploaded to the band's official YouTube channel on March 14, 2018.

 Bassist Jeff Ament created the single's artwork in collaboration with Pearl Jam's longtime videographer, Kevin Shuss.